 Saint Jude is often shown carrying an image of Jesus.
 Tradition tells us that this recalls a miracle when a king, afflicted with leprosy, was cured of this horrible disease after Saint Jude gave him a cloth that had been pressed to the face of Christ.

 Over the ages many people in desperate need have turned to Saint Jude in prayer.
 Saint Bridget of Sweden said she was directed in a vision to pray with deep faith and confidence to Saint Jude.
 She stated that Christ told her, “In accordance with his surname, Thaddeus, the amiable or loving, Saint Jude will show himself most willing to help.”

-In the Americas, it was the Dominican Friars who helped spread devotion to St. Jude, particularly in the United States.
+In the Americas, it was the Dominican Friars who helped spread devotion to Saint Jude, particularly in the United States.
 In 1903, Father Thomas Lorente, O.P., and members of the Spanish Dominican Province came to New Orleans and were asked to take care of the oldest church building in New Orleans, the Mortuary Chapel, now called Our Lady of Guadalupe Church.
-By 1935, Our Lady of Guadalupe Chapel began a public novena to St. Jude.
+By 1935, Our Lady of Guadalupe Chapel began a public novena to Saint Jude.

-Today, St. Jude continues to be one of the most popular and beloved Saints, a trusted heavenly intercessor for all those seeking God’s assistance during times of family crisis, sickness, and trouble, especially when all hope seems lost.
+Today, Saint Jude continues to be one of the most popular and beloved Saints, a trusted heavenly intercessor for all those seeking God’s assistance during times of family crisis, sickness, and trouble, especially when all hope seems lost.